Johannes-Gross/Time-Series-Library/README.md

 # Enhancing Temporal Causality in TimesNet with 2D TCN

-The current repository is based on a forked version of the TSlib and contains the code base used in a project for Deep Learning class taught during the Fall semester of 2023 at ETH Zurich.
+This is a forked repository of the TSlib and contains the code used in the deep learning project named "Enhancing Temporal Causality in TimesNet with 2D TCN".
+This project was conducted following the ETH Zürich Deep Learning class of HS2023.

-In the scope of this project, we attempted to add the element of causality in the seminal TimesNet work.
-In order to test our approach we deploy a plethora of datasets from various domains and train different baseline models to compare with our proposed method.

-TSlib is an open-source library for deep learning researchers, especially for deep time series analysis.

-We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting, imputation, anomaly detection, and classification.**
+In this study, we explore the integration of a 2D Temporal Convolutional Network (2D-TCN) within the TimesNet framework to enhance the model's ability to interpret temporal causality in time-series forecasting.
+Our research compares this novel approach against traditional machine learning methods like ARIMA and state-of-the-art deep learning models, including LSTM and ETSFormer, across various long-term and short-term forecasting tasks.
+Contrary to our initial hypothesis, the results reveal that the causal 2D-TCN integration does not significantly outperform the original TimesNet model and is sometimes surpassed by the traditional ARIMA method.
+This study highlights the complexities of embedding temporal causality in deep learning models and underscores the continuing relevance of traditional methods in certain forecasting scenarios.

 ## Usage